lorenz/torcx-zfs/README.md

 # Torcx ZFS Module

+:warning: **This is no longer maintained, we've switched to a fully custom OS.
+Feel free to fork.**

 ## Building

 The build process currently requires guestfish and Docker.
 The base image can be generated as follows ($VERSION is the CoreOS release, for example 1576.5.0):